dsmyst/dreamstone-mysteries/README.md

 Embark on an epic adventure across the all-new region of Cormoria, traveling with your loyal Pokémon through frozen mountains, fiery craters, misty swamps, bustling cities, and shadowy sewers.
 Your goal: track down the missing Professor Tenebris and unravel the mystery behind the enigmatic Dreamstones she uncovered.
 What hidden power do these stones hold—and why will Team Somber stop at nothing to claim them?
 The fate of Cormoria rests in your hands.

 # FEATURES
-Explore a Whole New Region: Journey across the original region of Cormoria with a brand-new story, characters, and setting to uncover.
+* Explore a Whole New Region: Journey across the original region of Cormoria with a brand-new story, characters, and setting to uncover.
-Fresh Gameplay Innovations: Experience creative twists on the traditional Pokémon formula that modernize and enrich the classic gameplay.
+* Fresh Gameplay Innovations: Experience creative twists on the traditional Pokémon formula that modernize and enrich the classic gameplay.
-Mature Themes with Classic Charm: Engage with deeper side stories and emotional quests that explore mature ideas while preserving Pokémon’s heart and wonder.
+* Mature Themes with Classic Charm: Engage with deeper side stories and emotional quests that explore mature ideas while preserving Pokémon’s heart and wonder.
-Handpicked Pokédex (~300 Pokémon): Catch and train from a curated mix of Pokémon across generations—balanced, diverse, and full of surprises.
+* Handpicked Pokédex (~300 Pokémon): Catch and train from a curated mix of Pokémon across generations—balanced, diverse, and full of surprises.
-Less Grind, More Play: Access EXP Share, mints, bottle caps, and an intuitive EV editor early on, keeping the focus on adventure and strategy.
+* Less Grind, More Play: Access EXP Share, mints, bottle caps, and an intuitive EV editor early on, keeping the focus on adventure and strategy.
-Visual Upgrades: Enjoy revamped tilesets, modern menus, and clean UI design for a polished, updated presentation.
+* Visual Upgrades: Enjoy revamped tilesets, modern menus, and clean UI design for a polished, updated presentation.
-Tons of Quality-of-Life Features
+And loads of Quality-of-Life Features...
-Pokémon follow you in the overworld
+* Pokémon follow you in the overworld
-No HMs required—use field abilities freely
+* No HMs required—use field abilities freely
-Faster, smoother battle pacing
+* Faster, smoother battle pacing
-Unique overworld encounters
+* Unique overworld encounters
-Built-in quest tracker
+* Built-in quest tracker
-Mega Evolutions
+* Mega Evolutions
-…and much more waiting to be discovered!
+* …and much more waiting to be discovered!

 # WALKTHROUGH
-https://www.youtube.com/watch?v=gmAT-xGE-os
+Check out the full no-commentary walkthrough, provided by the goat Kouteshi! https://www.youtube.com/watch?v=gmAT-xGE-os

 # ROUGH DOCS